statsig-io/node-js-server-sdk/README.md

 The nodejs SDK for server environments.
 If you're looking for a javascript client SDK, try [https://github.com/statsig-io/js-client-sdk](https://github.com/statsig-io/js-client-sdk).

-Statsig helps you move faster with Feature Gates and Dynamic Configs.
+Statsig helps you move faster with Feature Gates (Feature Flags) and Dynamic Configs.
+It also allows you to run A/B tests to validate your new features and understand their impact on your KPIs.
 If you're new to Statsig, create an account at [statsig.com](https://www.statsig.com).

 ## Getting Started